LiMinggang/madedit-mod/README.txt

 14.New: New toolbar for refresh/close preview window 15.New: Transparency supported in Search/Replace dialog
 16.New: Merge Search/Replace dialog
+17.New: Toggle macro result by button
-17.Fix: Assertion failure MadEditFrame.cpp:3403
+18.Fix: Assertion failure MadEditFrame.cpp:3403
-18.Fix: Rollback changes in Search/Replace(since 0.3.5)
+19.Fix: Rollback changes in Search/Replace(since 0.3.5)
-19.Fix: Assertion failure at MadEditFrame.cpp:5692 under x86_x64 linux
+20.Fix: Assertion failure at MadEditFrame.cpp:5692 under x86_x64 linux
-20.Fix: Fix dictionary download link of OpenOffice on About Dialog 21.Fix: Link warning of VS project
+21.Fix: Fix dictionary download link of OpenOffice on About Dialog 22.Fix: Link warning of VS project
-22.Fix: Show search results by default
+23.Fix: Show search results by default
-23.Fix: Set default page of Option dialog to "General" 24.Fix: Move encoding update and config update from MainFrame to search/replace dialog 25.Fix: Reverse order toolbars under linux
+24.Fix: Set default page of Option dialog to "General" 25.Fix: Move encoding update and config update from MainFrame to search/replace dialog 26.Fix: Reverse order toolbars under linux
-26.Fix: Remove extra overflow icon from Toolbars 27.Fix: Crash in ColumnAlign while reverse selection 28.Fix: Column align will has issue if you select beyond the EOF 29.Fix: File name was not marked as "modified*" in ColumnAlign 30.Fix: Minor fix in menu help text
+27.Fix: Remove extra overflow icon from Toolbars 28.Fix: Crash in ColumnAlign while reverse selection 29.Fix: Column align will has issue if you select beyond the EOF 30.Fix: File name was not marked as "modified*" in ColumnAlign 31.Fix: Minor fix in menu help text
-31.Fix: Improve simplified Chinese translation
+32.Fix: Improve simplified Chinese translation
-32.Fix: Wrong dnd cursor if no selection 33.Improvement on GUI update for menu and toolbar 34.Fix: UI update issue of toggle toolbars
+33.Fix: Wrong dnd cursor if no selection
+34.Fix: Improvement on GUI update for menu and toolbar 35.Fix: UI update issue of toggle toolbars
-35.Fix: Remove no parent from the style of Replace dialog
+36.Fix: Remove no parent from the style of Replace dialog 37.Fix: Remove duplicated code lines
+38.Fix: Bookmark would be toggled if there were multiple instance found in one line 39.Fix: Remove macro debug menu item

 Mod v0.3.6
 1.New: Create scripts directory if not exists while saving recorded script